The Seventh Secret

-The Seventh Secret is a 1986 novel by Irving Wallace using an alternate history of Adolf Hitler having survived World War II.
+The Seventh Secret is a 1985 novel by American writer Irving Wallace using an alternate history of Adolf Hitler having survived World War II.

 Plot summary

 Oxford historian Harrison Ashcroft, preparing to publish his biography of Adolf Hitler entitled Herr Hitler along with his daughter Emily Ashcroft, receives a letter from a stranger in West Berlin informing them that the book could be wrong if published with the popular version of Hitler's suicide as its end.
-The stranger even writes that he can prove that the corpse shown in the April 30, 1945 photos of Führerbunker were not of Hitler and his wife Eva Braun.
+The stranger even writes that he can prove that the corpses shown in the April 30, 1945 photos of Führerbunker were not of Hitler and his wife Eva Braun.

 Intrigued by this information, Harrison Ashcroft travels to West Berlin.
 Soon after a short meeting with the informant, Harrison Ashcroft calls a press conference and reveals that he doubts Hitler would have escaped the war and would be hiding under a false name.
 He announces his intention to excavate the graves of Hitler and Eva on the Soviet side of Berlin.
 Only seconds after this press conference, he is killed in a freak truck accident which is witnessed by a press reporter.
 This press reporter writes to Emily Ashcroft telling her that it was murder not an accident.

-With the intention of finding why her father was killed, Emily comes to West Berlin and starts investigating and is joined by three other people coming their own initiatives to resolve the mystery of Hitler's death.
+With the intention of finding why her father was killed, Emily comes to West Berlin and starts investigating and is joined by three other people coming with their own reasons to resolve the mystery of Hitler's death.
 These are American architect Rex Foster, Soviet museum curator Neil Kirvov, and Jerusalem Post reporter Tovah Levine.
 Rex plans to publish a book of surviving Third Reich buildings and he is missing the seven mystery buildings built during the final days of the war in Germany.
 Neil Kirvov is a would-be collector of Hitler's art and possesses a valid Hitler oil painting which he wants to display in his museum's exhibition.
 He wants someone to validate the painting as Hitler's and also to find the provenance of the painting.
 Tovah is in fact a Mossad agent searching for surviving Nazis.

 Emily Ashcroft, Kirvov, Foster and Levine combine their efforts and reach an incredible discovery.
 Kirvov finds a painting that is supposed to be an authentic painting by Hitler, and concludes that the real Adolf Hitler might still be alive.
 The painting depicting a Nazi building shows the image of a renovation dated from 1952.
 How could this supposedly authentic Hitler painting show the building as it was seven years after his supposed death?